pecigonzalo/dolar-ar/README.md

 This small NodeJS script reads exchange rates from Argentine newspapers and posts them to a Slack webhook.

-This version is intended to be hosted serverless in AWS Lambda.
+This version is intended to be hosted using Docker.

 ## Testing